-The Square Foot Rule is just an estimate to help you get an idea for your budget; there is no miracle formula that will fit every property every year.
+The Square Foot Rule is an estimate to help you get an idea of the expenses to budget for based on your property size.
 If the 1 Percent Rule seems more logical for your property, use that.
 Or, calculate with both formulas and take the average.
 The maintenance and repair costs should average to meet your budget over time, but some years will naturally have more repairs than others.

 Regardless of which method you use, it’s important to always have money set aside for property maintenance and repairs.
 Your property is your investment, and proper maintenance will help you receive a greater return on investment in the long run.

 If you're handy and can perform many of the renovations yourself, you can use a lower figure when budgeting for property maintenance.